noncom/sx-tubes-manual/README_v0.0.1.md

 The command is simply `[tube]` because in this case the Receiver Device is automatically configured with the simplest configuration possible.
 This option is provided for simplicity because the amount of receivers in a system is assumed to be high.
+In this case only the line 2 plays any role, and it must contain the filter for which items to receive.

 Lines: